cloudflare/cloudflare-docs/content/rules/examples/define-single-origin-terraform.md

 ---
 pcx_content_type: example
-summary: An Origin Rule using Terraform where the `Host` header, the resolved hostname, and the destination port of API requests is overridden.
+summary: An origin rule using Terraform where the `Host` header, the resolved hostname, and the destination port of API requests is overridden.
-tags:
+product:
-  - Origin
+  - Origin Rules
 title: Define a single origin rule using Terraform
-layout: wide
 ---

 # Define a single origin rule using Terraform